 You've probably seen photos of people where their eyes looked red.
-This occurs when a photo is taken with a flash that is very close to the lens which is the case with many compact cameras and phone cameras.
+This occurs when a photo is taken with a flash that is very close to the lens which is the case with most compact cameras.
 The flash light reflects off the retina at the back of they eye causing the red appearance.
 Some cameras have features to reduce the occurrence of red eye but many photos that are otherwise very good suffer from this problem.
-Fortunately, it can be fixed.
+Fortunately it can be fixed.